 a one-act opera (libretto by L. Ugay) scored for two sopranos, mezzo, and piano trio; commissioned by White Snake Projects for "Let's Celebrate!"

-an operatic vignette (libretto by S. .Svay) scored for three voices and Pierrot ensemble; commissioned by White Snake Projects for "Fractured Mosaics"
+an operatic vignette (libretto by S. .Svay) scored for three voices and Pierrot ensemble; commissioned by White Snake Projects for "Fractured Mosaics" Recording (live online)

 a monodrama for soprano and pianist in three stories uncovering the subject of female physicality, libretto by Sokunthary Svay; supported by Opera America IDEA grant